Date: 2012 – ongoing

 Our team actively works with frontline social and environmental justice movement organisers and activists to share creative activism tactics, skills and theory to aid groups in achieving their political struggles.

-The Brandalism network has partners in various EU states, the US and within the global south.
+The Brandalism network has partners in various EU states, the Americas and Asia.

 Bill Posters is co-founder of the Brandalism project.